bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 *I made something like what you made*, Adrex thought but didn't say out loud, before Percival continued.

-"When I created this weapon, I was in a very bad place, and the only thing I wanted was hurting a specific amount of people.
+"When I created this weapon, I was in a very bad place, and the only thing I wanted was hurting a specific set of people.
 That is what they are good for."
 He held a small pause, as he let the words sink in.